bulletinmybeard/py-macos-mic-control/CONTRIBUTING.md

-# Contributing to py-obsidian-mkdocs
+# Contributing to py-macos-mic-control

-Thank you for your interest in contributing to py-obsidian-mkdocs!
+Thank you for your interest in contributing to py-macos-mic-control!

 ## Development Process
 1. Fork the repository